 - Space Police: Sentinels don't just protect planets.
 Attacking space stations and freighters will also make them come down hard on you, and if you anger them enough planetside, they'll chase you into space as well.
 Shooting at Space Stations and starships is a surefire way to get these launched and hawking on you.
 Destroying them gives you Units, but affects their standing with you on your (unseen) Alliance Meter, making them more likely to shoot at you on sight later.

-- Turned Against Their Masters: Originally worked for the Atlas, but for some reason ended up apparently going rogue and doing their own thing, which is why they attempt to kill the player during the Traveler storyline.
+- Turned Against Their Masters: Originally worked for the ATLAS, but for some reason ended up apparently going rogue and doing their own thing, which is why they attempt to kill the player during the Traveler storyline.
 It's implied this was due to the damage slowly killing it.

 - Well-Intentioned Extremist: The Sentinels, a mysterious set of Anti Villainous rogue Artificial Intelligences designed to preserve planets they're found on completely intact to the point of killing anyone who alters them in the tiniest way.
 Resource miners, construction workers, hunters, explorers, and yes, you, are fair game if you so happen to alter the landscape, mine any resources, or kill any animals.

 - "Hello.
 My name is Elizabeth Leighton, and I am the CEO of The Atlas Foundation."

 The founder & CEO of The Atlas Foundation, Leighton formed the company in an effort to perform experiments on the nature of reality.
 She is in charge of maintaining the simulation and "collaborative thought experiment" known as "No Man's Sky."

 - Affably Evil: Her actions are only villainous in the context of the game.
 In the real world, she is a very amiable woman with only the intention of helping The Atlas Foundation move forward in its research.